Bhanudeep/Full-Stack-Desktop-Application-for-a-System-Based-on-Face-Recognition-for-Attendance/README.md

 # Desktop application using Flask for Face recognition based attendance system
-• Developed a complete desktop application for a system of attendance that uses face recognition.
+• Developed a complete Full Stack application for a system of attendance that uses face recognition.
 Focuses on simultaneously capturing attendance for a group of students in a class.
 • Flask framework was used to build backend for this application.
 • This web application was later compiled to an executable file with all the necessary dependencies.
 And is